Mitral Valve Repair at Cleveland Clinic

 What is the chance that a leaky mitral valve can be repaired minimally invasively?

-Nearly 100%.
-When a patient requires isolated mitral valve surgery for a degenerative valve, at Cleveland Clinic we can perform the operation through a 2 to 4 inch skin incision in 95% of cases.
+Approximately 60-80%.
+When a patient requires isolated mitral valve surgery for a degenerative valve, at Cleveland Clinic we can perform the operation through a 2 to 4 inch skin incision in in the majority of cases.
+Preoperative testing enables us to choose the safest approach for each patient.
 We offer several different minimally invasive approaches, including a small incision on the right chest, a small incision in the mid-line, and robotically assisted procedures.
 Expertise with several approaches enables us to determine the best procedure for each patient, optimizing results.